ralt/lxc-wrapper/README.md

 Eventually using `sudo` for the `make install`.

-Tested on SBCL only, but nothing specific is used.
-Should work on other Lisp platforms.
+Tested on SBCL only.
+There is a requirement on `sb-posix` to get the version number.

 The swank server or the CLI utility needs to be ran as root.
 (Ideally with sudo, so that `~` matches your user folder)